-Google has become so synonymous with search that the company’s name has found its way into the dictionary as a verb—and all those times you’ve asked Google something can reveal a lot about your life.
-If someone manages to gain access to that treasure trove of information, they could learn about everything from the medical conditions you’ve been worried about, to where you’ve been on your vacations.
+Google has become so synonymous with search that the company’s name has found its way into the dictionary as a verb—and that means your Google search history can reveal a lot about your life.
+If someone manages to gain access to that treasure trove of information, they could learn about everything from the medical conditions you’ve been worried about to where you’ve been on your vacations.

-With so much sensitive data involved, you want to make sure that your search history is safe from prying eyes.
-There are ways to make extra-sure that no one else can get a glimpse at what you’ve been searching for, and to block Google itself from knowing anything about your online queries.
+With so much sensitive data involved, you should make sure that your search history is safe from prying eyes.
+There are ways to make extra-sure that no outsiders can get a glimpse at what you’ve been looking for, and to block Google itself from knowing anything about your online queries.

 Put a password on your Google search history

-Your Google account is protected both by a password and two-factor authentication if you’ve switched that on (we recommend you do).
-That should minimize the risk of anyone else being able to log into your Google account and take a peek at what you’ve been searching for, but you can do more.
+Your Google account is protected by both a password and two-factor authentication if you’ve switched that on (we recommend you do).
+That should minimize the risk of anyone else being able to log in and take a peek at what you’ve been searching for, but you can do more.

-However, if you’re on a computer where you’re regularly logged into Google, your browser has your password saved, and other people (maybe housemates or colleagues) are likely to be wandering past, you might feel like an additional layer of security is required.
+If you’re on a computer where you’re regularly logged into Google, your browser has your password saved, and other people (maybe housemates or colleagues) are likely to be wandering past, you might feel like an additional layer of security is required.
 Or maybe you’re just very private and security-conscious.

-That’s perhaps why Google has introduced an extra password step just for your search history.
+For these situations, Google has created an extra password step just for your search history.
 Even if someone makes it to your Google account page, they’ll need your password to enter the search history section.

 Automatically delete your Google searches

 Google will automatically clean up your search history, if you want it to.
 Go to your Google account page, click Data & privacy, find the History settings heading, and click Web & App Activity to open the Activity Controls page.
 There, find the Auto-delete section and click the time period underneath to open a dialog box full of customization options.
-Use the dropdown menu to tell Google to automatically delete search history data older than three months, 18 months, or 36 months.
+Use the dropdown menu to tell Google to automatically delete search history data older than three, 18, or 36 months.

 Back on the Activity Controls page, if you choose Manage all Web & App Activity instead of opening the auto-delete options, you can manually wipe everything you’ve ever searched for, or just some of it.
-Use the search and filter options at the top to look for something specific, and either the Delete box at the top or the X buttons next to individual entries to erase what you want to erase.
+Use the search and filter options to look for something specific, and either the Delete box directly under the search bar or the X buttons next to individual entries to get rid of what you want to erase.

 [Related: How to purge all of your search histories]